 Today, most Japanese weddings are not as deeply rooted in ritual and tradition as one may assume.
 While the unique Japanese culture, lore, and etiquette are still alive and well, the entire day is quite Westernized.
 Thus, you could say that the modern Japanese wedding boasts a new style that mixes the Japanese spirit of harmony with Western culture in the right way.

 To learn more about Japanese wedding traditions, we consulted experts Yuzuki Sagi and Mami Arabori.
-"In Japan, there are ancient rituals and traditions, but recently with Westernization, the rituals have been simplified," explains Japan-based wedding dress coordinator Yuzuki Sagi.
+"In Japan, there are ancient rituals and traditions, but recently with Westernization, the rituals have been simplified," explains Sagi.
 "Most brides prefer to wear bridal gowns and choose a Christian ceremony [over] a Shinto one."

 Meet the Expert